 On October 2, 2018, AECOM under contract from MDEQ, sampled drinking water supplied by the City of Jonesville and had the samples analyzed for PFAS compounds.
+The City of Jonesville drinking water was sampled on May 21, 2024 for PFAS compounds and analyzed by the State of Michigan Drinking Water Laboratory.
+PFAS compounds are currently analyzed annually, as required, by the Michigan Department of Environment, Great Lakes, & Energy.
 The results of the analysis indicated that PFAS compounds were not detected in the drinking water supplied to the City of Jonesville.